rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

-# Known Issues & Technical Debt
+# Technical Debt and Improvement History

-This document tracks the technical debt, known issues, and future improvements for the Phoebe CMS project.
+This document tracks the history of significant improvements, current tasks, and future plans for the project.

 ---

-## ✅ Resolved

-- ~~Code duplication in mappers~~ → Implemented BaseMapper
-- ~~Missing permissions system~~ → Added permissions system with V5/V6 migrations
-- ~~Inconsistent error handling~~ → Global exception handler implemented
-- ~~Missing database migration docs~~ → DATABASE_GUIDE.md created
-- ~~CMS vs MySQL password confusion~~ → Documentation clarified
-- **Service Layer Optimization**: Applied `@Transactional(readOnly = true)` for read methods and removed redundant `save()` calls in write methods.
-- **PMD Fix**: Corrected `SQLInjection` rule name to `JdbcSQLInjection` in `ruleset.xml`.
+## Completed Tasks and Architectural Decisions

+This section serves as a changelog, documenting key implemented features and refactorings based on an analysis of the current codebase.

+### Architecture & Design
+- **Layered Architecture**: A clear separation between Controller, Service, and Repository layers has been implemented.
+- **Single Responsibility Principle**: Logic is separated by domain (news, roles, authorization).
+- **DTO Pattern**: Data Transfer Objects are used for all API requests and responses, ensuring the internal model is decoupled.
+- **Centralized Authorization**: Access control logic has been extracted into a dedicated `AuthorizationService`.
+- **Automated Mapping**: MapStruct is integrated for automatic conversion between DTOs and entities.

+### Security
+- **Authentication & Authorization**: Spring Security is integrated with Basic Authentication.
+- **Role-Based Access Control (RBAC)**: A system with roles (ADMIN, EDITOR) and granular permissions is implemented.
+- **Endpoint Protection**: Administrative APIs are secured and require appropriate roles.

+### Performance
+- **Caching**: Method-level caching (`@Cacheable`) is implemented using Caffeine for frequently accessed data.
+- **Rate Limiting**: API flood protection is implemented using Bucket4j.
+- **Transaction Optimization**: All read-only service methods are annotated with `@Transactional(readOnly = true)`.

+### Database
+- **Multi-Database Support**: The architecture supports both MySQL and H2 (for testing).
+- **Migration Management**: The database schema is version-controlled using Flyway.

+### Code Quality & CI/CD
+- **Static Analysis**: Checkstyle and PMD are configured and integrated to maintain code quality.
+- **Test Coverage**: JaCoCo is integrated for code coverage analysis.
-- **Test Structure Refactoring**: Separated tests into unit and integration, configured Gradle for their distinct execution.
+- **Test Structure Refactoring**: A full separation of tests into `unit/` and `integration/` directories has been completed.
-- **Compilation Errors Fixed**: Resolved inconsistencies across DTO, entity, repository, service, and controller layers (Role, Permission).
-- **Checkstyle Errors Fixed**: Addressed `NeedBraces` and `EmptyBlock` violations.
+- **Gradle Configuration**: `build.gradle` is configured to run unit and integration tests separately.

 ---

-## 🔄 In Progress
+## In Progress

-- **Testcontainers Integration**: Implementing Testcontainers for robust integration testing with real databases.
+- **Testcontainers Integration**: Implementing Testcontainers to ensure robust integration testing with a real database (MySQL/PostgreSQL) instead of H2.
-- **API Performance**: Query optimization for high-traffic scenarios.
+- **API Performance**: Further query optimization for high-traffic scenarios.

 ---

-## 🎯 Future Technical Debt
+## Future Plans

 This section outlines planned features and improvements, categorized by priority.